 From time to time, the fair value of assets associated with individual donor restricted endowment funds may fall below the level that the donor or SPMIFA requires the Foundation to retain as a fund of perpetual duration due to unfavorable market fluctuations.
 When this is the case, any such deficiencies are monitored for future results.
+At September 30, 2021, there were \$2,939 in deficiencies included in net assets with donor restrictions related to investment losses on endowments.
+Of the investments associated with these deficiencies at September 30, 2021, the aggregate original gift amounts were \$342,913, while the aggregate fair value amounts are \$339,974.
 At September 30, 2020, there were \$425,433 in deficiencies included in net assets with donor restrictions related to investment losses on endowments.
-Of the investments associated with these deficiencies, the aggregate original gift amounts were \$1,620,113, while the aggregate fair value amounts are \$1,194,680.
+Of the investments associated with these deficiencies at September 30, 2020, the aggregate original gift amounts were \$1,620,113, while the aggregate fair value amounts are \$1,194,680.

-Changes in endowment net assets as of September 30, 2020, are as follows:
+Changes in endowment net assets as of September 30, 2021 and 2020, are as follows: